handwriteio/slate/source/includes/_endpoints.md

 ]
 ```

-Send a letter to between 1 and 1000 recipients at once.
-For higher limits, contact us.
+Send a letter to up to 10 recipients at once.

 ### HTTP Request